 If I train for Nightline, can I continue to use its services?

-No. Unfortunately, because of concerns surrounding anonymity, once a student begins training for Nightline they are no longer permitted to use its services.
+No. Unfortunately, because of our commitment to anonymity between callers and listeners, students who begin training for Nightline are no longer permitted to use its services, even if they do not complete training.